ASLK/CGER

 The Algemene Spaar- en Lijfrentekas / Caisse générale d'épargne et de retraite (ASLK / CGER, lit.
 'General Savings and Pensions Bank') was a major Belgian public bank, originally created in 1850 as a pension institution.
-It was acquired in stages between 1993 and 1998 by Fortis Group.
-In 1996 it took over Société Nationale de Crédit à l'Industrie (SNCI), another Belgian public bank.
-In 1999 Fortis merged it with Generale Bank and other operations to form Fortis Bank, which in turn was integrated from 2009 into BNP Paribas.
+It was privatized and acquired by Fortis Group, in stages between 1993 and 1998.
+In 1999 Fortis merged it with Générale de Banque and other operations to form Fortis Bank, which in turn was integrated from 2009 into BNP Paribas.